ikmdev/ikm-dev-doc/src/pages/application/index.md

 ## Our Tool, Komet

 Currently, aggregating, authoring, and editing multiple knowledge standards in the healthcare ecosystem is extremely difficult, highly subjective, and lacks coordination.
-Our tool, Komet, builds off of our integrated knowledge management platform and displays disparate knowledge standards in uniformity.
+Our tool, Komet, builds off of our integrated knowledge management model and displays disparate knowledge standards in uniformity.
 This can aid in, for example, improving the accuracy of data transformation as test results move from analyzers to laboratory information systems to electronic health records and beyond.
 The micro changes to how data are packaged, transformed, and reconciled aids in downstream benefits to patient outcomes and improved information for policy decision-making.

 Komet aims to aid in these areas for healthcare data coding:
 - Creates Consistent Representation: Komet implements a consistent encoding of healthcare activity by using a common terminology data model that can increase the quality of analytical power performed on laboratory data.